The Practitioner’s Guide to Scaling Infrastructure as Code

 Focus on product development with Continuous Integration/ Continuous Delivery.

-SREs put more focus on resilience, scaling, reliability, uptime, and robustness.
+More focus on resilience, scaling, reliability, uptime, and robustness.

 Tools

-In the DevOps role, the most widely used tools are – Integrated Development Environment (IDEs) for development purposes, Jenkins for Continuous Integration and Development, JIRA for change management, Splunk for log monitoring, SVN, GitHub.
+In the DevOps engineer role, the most widely used tools are – Integrated Development Environment (IDEs) for development purposes, Jenkins for Continuous Integration and Development, JIRA for change management, Splunk for log monitoring, SVN, and GitHub.

 Bug reporting